Public Discussion “Consolidating public finances: Fiscal reforms in times of crisis”

-The fiscal woes of Greece before the crisis, the changes in the institutional framework during the Economic Adjustment Programmes and the extent to which budgetary reforms were successful, were the themes discussed at the Public Event held by the Hellenic Foundation for European and Foreign Policy (ELIAMEP) on December 11th 2019.
-The event was organized on the occasion of the publication of a study entitled: “Structural Changes in Fiscal Policy under the Crisis: Institutional Framework and Economic Outcomes”, conducted with the support of the A.G.
+The fiscal woes of Greece before the crisis, the changes in the institutional framework during the Economic Adjustment Programmes and the extent to which budgetary reforms were successful, were the themes discussed at the Public Discussion held by the Hellenic Foundation for European and Foreign Policy (ELIAMEP) on December 11th 2019.
+The event marked the publication of a study entitled: “Structural Changes in Fiscal Policy under the Crisis: Institutional Framework and Economic Outcomes”, conducted with the support of the A.G.
 Leventis Foundation.

 The main findings of the research were presented at the public discussion by the authors of the study, Marianthi Anastasatou, economist, Bank of Greece and Panos Tsakloglou, Professor at the Athens University of Economics and Business.
 The participants in the discussion that followed were the deputy Minister of Government Expenditure, Theodoros Skilakakis, the former Alternate Minister of Finance, George Chouliarakis and the former Minister of Finance, Filippos Sachinides, while the discussion was coordinated by Loukas Tsoukalis, President of ELIAMEP and Professor at Sciences Po, Paris.